 You can't improve what you don’t measure.
 Track how many billable and non-billable hours were spent on a project.
 A top-down view of your projects helps you make an informed decision on eliminating projects that are not profitable for your business.
 This gives you the focus to work on your most profitable projects.

-Listing projects that are profitable will help you steer away from future similar projects or clients.
+Listing projects that are not profitable will help you steer away from future similar projects or clients.
 If the project is ongoing, you can end the project sooner or negotiate a higher billable rate.
 In case the client does not want to negotiate try to set up new tasks with a higher billable rate and focus on those.

 Analyze your projects to determine the best billable methods and rates for your future projects.
 Focus on tasks and team members that bring in the most revenue.
 Work with team members that bring in less to increase their billability or productivity.